 When you might need scheduled personal property coverage

 If you own a high-end bike, expensive jewelry or antiques handed down in your family, you may want to purchase scheduled personal property coverage.
 Review the policy sublimits for these items in your homeowners insurance policy to see if any of the items listed above are valued higher than the sublimits.
 If you only have coverage for $1,500 in jewelry but you have $15,000 worth, you may want to schedule the more expensive pieces — or all of them — if you want the broader coverage offered by the scheduled personal property endorsement.

-If you choose not to schedule your personal property or insure them with blanket coverage, claims will be limited to the same covered perils as your homeowners policy.
+If you choose not to schedule your personal property or insure it with blanket coverage, claims will be limited to the same covered perils as your homeowners policy.
 You will also be subject to the homeowners policy deductible if you do file a claim, which affects the payment amount you receive to replace or repair the item.